 Bad Example:

-Hello there!
-I would like to apply at [Company Name].
+• Hello there!
+I would like to apply to be a tutor at your school.
 I'm sure I would be perfect because I'm really great with children!
 Also I'm fond of helping people learn new things so this job looks like it's right up my alley!
 Please hire me!
 Thank you!

 This example is ineffective because it does not focus on any experience that would qualify them as a tutor or demonstrate their commitment to helping others learn.